webplatform/docs/css/concepts/fallback_property/index.md

 image file, which all browsers are able	to render.
-The additional ones after that specify the more recent [[css/functions/linear-gradient|'''linear-gradient()''']] function, which not all browsers support.
+The additional ones after that specify the more recent [[css/functions/linear-gradient|'''linear-gradient()''']] function, which all browsers may not support.
 The browser uses those values only if it is able to interpret them,	otherwise reverting to the image file value as a fallback.